wessenstam/ts2019/flow/flow.rst

 Is the Task Manager application accessible?
 Why not?

-Using these simple policies it is possible to... <?>
+Using these simple policies it is possible to block traffic between groups of VMs such as production and development, to isolate a lab system, or provide isolation for compliance.

 Deleting a Policy
 .................